Jannik Sinner: 2022: Three major quarterfinals

 At the Croatia Open, Sinner defeated Carlos Alcaraz in the final to win his first clay court title.
-In Montreal, he lost to eventual champion Pablo Carreno Busta in the third round.
+In Montreal, he lost to eventual champion Pablo Carreño Busta in the third round.
 Sinner's loss guaranteed a maiden Masters 1000 finalist from his half of the draw.
-At the Cincinnati Masters, he lost in the third round to Felix Auger Aliassime after being up a set, a break, and 2 match points.
+At the Cincinnati Masters, he lost in the third round to Félix Auger-Aliassime after being up a set, a break, and 2 match points.

 Seeded 11th at the US Open, he reached the fourth round after defeating Brandon Nakashima in four sets.
 Next, he defeated Ilya Ivashka in a five set match lasting close to four hours to reach the quarterfinals for the first time at this Major.
-He became the youngest player to reach the quarterfinals of all four Grand Slam tournaments since Novak Djokovic in 2007–08.
-He lost to Carlos Alcaraz in a five-set match that lasted 5 hours and 15 minutes; the match set the record as the latest finish (at 2:50AM EST) and second longest match in US Open history.
+He became the youngest player to reach the quarterfinals of all four major tournaments since Novak Djokovic in 2007–08.
+He lost to Carlos Alcaraz in a five-set match that lasted 5 hours and 15 minutes; the match set the record as the latest finish (at 2:50 am EST) and second longest match in US Open history.
 Sinner held a match point while serving up 5–4 in the 4th set, but ended up losing the set 5–7.

 In September, during the Davis Cup Finals after Matteo Berrettini won his singles match against Argentina, Sinner won the second match (best of three matches) and thus secured a place for Italy's Davis Cup team at the Final 8 of the Davis Cup Finals.
 Following close to a month break due to an injury sustained in the semifinal at the 2022 Sofia Open he returned to the 2022 Erste Bank Open in Vienna and reached also the quarterfinals losing to top seed and eventual champion Daniil Medvedev.
 In his next tournament, the 2022 Rolex Paris Masters, he lost in the first round to qualifier Marc-Andrea Huesler.

-2023: ATP title, Italian No. 1
+Sinner finished the year ranked 15th in the world, one space ahead of countryman Matteo Berrettini.

+2023: Masters and Davis Cup titles, No. 4

+Sinner started his season at the 2023 Adelaide international 1, where he lost in the quarterfinals to eventual runner-up Sebastian Korda.
+At the 2023 Australian Open, Sinner lost in the 4th round to eventual runner-up Stefanos Tsitsipas in 5 sets.

-Sinner won the 2023 Open Sud de France in Montpellier, becoming the first player to win a tour-level title in the season without having dropped a single set and the first since countryman Lorenzo Musetti won the title in Naples in October 2022.
+Sinner then won his seventh title at the Open Sud de France in Montpellier, becoming the first player to win a tour-level title in the season without having dropped a single set and the first since countryman Lorenzo Musetti won the title in Naples in October 2022.